idaholab/moose/modules/navier_stokes/doc/content/syntax/Modules/NavierStokesFV/index.md

 notably because `/Modules/NavierStokes` has been changed to create the relevant `Physics` under the hood!

 To transition, you will have to split the `/Modules/NavierStokes` parameters into four groups below.
-Your simulation may only feature only one of these groups, in which case you will only need to create a single `Physics`.
+Your simulation may only feature only one of these groups, in which case you will only need to create a single `Physics`:

 - mass and momentum (conservation) equations
 - heat transfer / energy (conservation) equation